1

 Rocket Scientists focus on research and development of propulsion and space systems, often working in scientific and research settings.
 Aerospace Engineers design and build aircraft and spacecraft, applying engineering principles to create practical solutions.
 While both roles require strong technical backgrounds, Rocket Scientists tend to be more research-oriented, whereas Aerospace Engineers focus on design and manufacturing.

-How much does a rocket scientist get paid?
+How much do rocket scientists get paid?

-How to become a rocket scientist in NASA?
+How do you become a rocket scientist?

-What are some common challenges Rocket Scientists face when working on multidisciplinary teams?
+What are some common challenges rocket scientists face when working on multidisciplinary teams?

 Rocket Scientists frequently collaborate with experts in fields such as materials science, software engineering, and avionics.
 One common challenge is aligning the objectives and timelines of different specialties, as each team may have unique technical constraints and priorities.
 Effective communication and problem-solving skills are essential to ensure all components integrate seamlessly into the final rocket design.
 Navigating these interdisciplinary dynamics can be demanding, but it also provides valuable learning experiences and fosters innovation.